endfront/LayJS/contributing.markdown

 I might have broken some of the rules below, if you find such cases then let me know.

-### Spacing

-I completely understand when people get upset about inconsistent spacing in their code.

-But I am very against postprocessing code to check for style, a single space off shouldn't need to slap the developer with an error.
-The developer no matter where must be focused on producing good code and not good looking code.

-That being said, there is only one requirement I would put forward when it comes to spacing, and that can be summarized as "the more the merrier"

-for example:

-  function foo(){
-    for(var i=0;i<10;i++){
-      console.log("number is: " + i);
-    }
-  }

-would be lesser preferable to:

-  function foo() {
-    for ( var i=0; i < 10; i++ ) {
-      console.log( "number is: " + i );
-    }
-  }

 ### Variable Names:

 camelCase